Glossary of Terms

 A splash pad is a concrete or plastic channel that can be attached to the side of a building and sits at an angle under a downspout.
 It channels stormwater from the downspout away from the building.

-An underground sewer pipe that connects a private stormwater drainage system to a storm sewer main.
+An underground sewer pipe connects a private stormwater drainage system to a storm sewer main.
 This type of service is designed to collect surface and subsurface flows resulting from rainwater and snow melt.

 STORM SEWER MAIN